-Candidates will be notified by email or post of their result (including certificate when appropriate) as soon as possible after the examination and within 14 days unless there are exceptional circumstances.
-The results will state whether you have passed or failed and there is an analysis of your marks for each case presented.
+Candidates will be notified by email and post of their result (including certificate when appropriate) as soon as possible after the examination and within 14 days unless there are exceptional circumstances.
+The results will state whether you have passed or failed and in some cases there will be written feedback.
 The marks are anonymised so that you will not see which Examiner awarded you which marks.
 This is to protect the integrity of the process and, particularly important in a small organisation like the IPM, to allow the Examiners to be impartial and independent.
-Your marks are tabulated with the pass mark for each competency.

 Professional examinations are stressful and it is difficult to submit the professional self to scrutiny.
 We hope that you will pass the examination however if you fail, you will not be alone in this.
 The IPM wishes to support you and you will be offered a one-to-one meeting with your Seminar Leader.
+The IPM also offers a mentorship system, details can be found here Mentoring | IPM or please contact the Admin Secretary to be put in contact with a mentor.